sanowl/My-notes-on-Geometrical-deformation-of-brane-matter-field-within-f-R-Q-P-gravity/notes.md

 - **Higher-Order Derivatives**: Quartic terms introduce fourth-order derivatives in the field equations, leading to more complex dynamics and potential issues with ghost states.
 - **Stability**: Ensuring the stability of solutions requires careful analysis, as higher-order terms can lead to instabilities not present in lower-order models.
-- **Phenomenology**: Quartic models can provide richer phenomenological predictions, affecting both cosmological and local gravitational behaviors.
+- **Phenomenology**: Quartic models provide richer phenomenological predictions, affecting both cosmological and local gravitational behaviors.

 ---